Francisco de Zurbarán: Artistic legacy

 In 1631, he painted the great altarpiece of The Apotheosis of Saint Thomas Aquinas, now in the Museum of Fine Arts of Seville; it was executed for the church of the college of that saint.
 This is Zurbarán's largest composition, containing figures of Christ, the Madonna, various saints, Charles V with knights, and Archbishop Deza (founder of the college) with monks and servitors, all the principal personages being more than life-size.
 It had been preceded by numerous pictures for the retable of St. Peter in the cathedral of Seville.

 Between 1628 and 1634, he painted four scenes from the life of St. Peter Nolasco for the Principal Monastery of the Calced Mercedarians in Seville.
 In Santa Maria de Guadalupe he painted multiple large pictures, eight of which relate to the history of St. Jerome; and in the church of Saint Paul, Seville, a figure of the Crucified Saviour, in grisaille, creating an illusion of marble.
 In 1639, he completed the paintings of the high altar of the Carthusians in Jerez.
 Also in the 1630s he was commissioned to provide canvases representing the Labours of Hercules, the only group of mythological subjects from the hand of Zurbarán, which were installed in the Hall of Realms in Madrid.
 A fine example of his work is in the National Gallery, London: a whole-length, life-sized figure of a kneeling Saint Francis holding a skull.

 In 1835, paintings by Zurbarán were confiscated from monasteries and displayed in the new Museum of Cádiz.

 His principal pupils were Bernabé de Ayala, Juan Caro de Tavira, and the Polanco brothers; others included Ignacio de Ries.

 Zurbarán was the subject of a major exhibition in 1987 at the Metropolitan Museum of Art in New York, which traveled in 1988 to Galeries nationales du Grand Palais in Paris.
 In 2015, the Thyssen-Bornemisza Museum in Madrid presented Zurbarán.
 A New Perspective.
+In 2026, the National Gallery in London was expected to exhibit Zurbarán, the first major exhibit of his work in the United Kingdom.